SUMMER PROGRAM PLUS

 for Literature + Literacy

-JASP+ leverages the resources available at the National Humanities Center to offer unique pedagogical trainings and professionalization opportunities to teachers attending the Jane Austen Summer Program (JASP).
-Select public school teachers (PreK-12) will win a scholarship to spend up to 2 days after the symposium working collaboratively on a digital, publishable project synthesizing ideas taken from JASP lectures and discussion groups.
+JASP+ leverages the resources available at UNC Libraries and the National Humanities Center to offer unique pedagogical trainings and professionalization opportunities to teachers attending the Jane Austen Summer Program (JASP).
+Select public school teachers (PreK-12) will win a scholarship + spend up to 2 days after the symposium working collaboratively on a digital, publishable project synthesizing ideas taken from JASP lectures and discussion groups.

 Teacher fellows will come together virtually to meet fellow educators + discuss your goals: we are excited to hear about what you want to get out of this year's JASP+!
 Teachers will also select a topic or question to follow during JASP.